 Got More Time?
 Bonus Stop for Your Harry Potter Walk in Oxford

-I’m so sad that this didn’t exist while I was up at Oxford – running around with a pretend broomstick and slamming balls through Quidditch hoops sounds is exactly the kind of thing I’d have spent my time doing.
+We are so sad that this didn’t exist while we were at uni – running around with a pretend broomstick and slamming balls through Quidditch hoops sounds is exactly the kind of thing we would have have spent our time doing.

 And there we are, our self-guided Harry Potter walk in Oxford.
-I hope you have even a smidge of the fun following the tour that I did researching and writing it.
+We hope you have even a smidge of the fun following the tour that we did researching and writing it.

 Read More: One Day in Oxford